(1,350 clock hours) (45 occupational credits)

 - Students will demonstrate the ability to administer medications.

-To meet clinical agency requirements for clinical experience, all students in the Nursing and Health Sciences Programs must meet state and federal regulations as described by Florida Statutes S. 400.211.
+To meet clinical agency requirements for clinical experience, all students in the Nursing and Health Sciences programs must meet state and federal regulations as descripted by Florida Statutes S. 400.211.
 A Level II background check and drug/alcohol screening are required.
-Further instructions regarding the background and 10 panel drug/alcohol screen are provided in the respective program acceptance letter.
-All screening must be completed no more than six weeks prior to the first day of class.
-Results of screening must be available to the program/clinical coordinator by the last day of open registration as determined by the FGC Academic Calendar.
-Please note that random screening may be required while in the program.
+Further instructions regarding the background and 10 panel drug/alcohol screen are provided during the first week of the program.
+Please note that random screenings may be required while in the program.
 Students are responsible for the cost of all screening done for admission and randomly during the program.

 All students who graduate from the Practical Nursing program and wish to take the licensed practical nurse NCLEX-PN exam in Florida will have to complete the licensure and screening process for the Florida Board of Nursing, irrespective of screenings completed for this program.